-The sheer number of organs and how they are all inter-connected can be daunting to a small child.
+The sheer number of human organs and how they are all inter-connected can be daunting to a small child.
 That’s why discussing the different organ systems and explaining what function each is responsible for is a great way to continue the lesson.

 - The circulatory system (heart and lungs)